|

 Predicting short term video dynamics has many useful applications in self-driving

-cars, weather nowcasting, and model-based reinforcement learning.
-In this project we provide an in-depth analysis of the available models for video prediction and their strengths and weaknesses in predicting natural sequences of images.
+analysis of the available models for video prediction and their strengths and weaknesses in predicting

 |